-Mississippi Code Annotated §15-1-49 puts a time limit on how long we can try to reach an out-of-court settlement before we need to file paperwork, name the driver as the defendant, and begin a lawsuit.
+Miss.
+Code § 15-1-49 puts a time limit on how long we can try to reach an out-of-court settlement before we need to file paperwork, name the driver as the defendant, and begin a lawsuit.
 This limit is generally three years from the day of the accident.

 Complete a Free Case Evaluation form now

 Our Attorneys Have 40+ Years of Experience Handling Car Accident Claims